SimformSolutionsPvtLtd/splash_master/README.md

 # Splash Master

-A Flutter package that streamlines the process of adding splash screens to your app.
+A Flutter plugin that streamlines the process of adding splash screens to your app.
-This package takes care of all the necessary native-side setup which saves your time and efforts.
+This plugin takes care of all the necessary native-side setup which saves your time and efforts.
 Simply define the required details by adding a `splash_master` section to your `pubspec.yaml`.
-Additionally, the package ensures a smooth and seamless transition from native to flutter app, enhancing the user experience.
+Additionally, the plugin ensures a smooth and seamless transition from native to flutter app, enhancing the user experience.

 ### Installation